Skip to content

 • Plugin authors who need a new SDK feature ahead of stable

-Beta releases follow the same migration discipline as stable — migrations are forward-only and tested — but the API surface or UI may change between betas.
-Don't run beta on a production lab instance without a rollback plan.
+Prereleases follow the same migration discipline as stable — migrations are forward-only and tested — but the API surface or UI may change between prereleases.
+Don't run prereleases on a production lab instance without a rollback plan.

 Rollback